Sage/streamline-streams/lib/api.md

   Adds the high-level API to an object.
   Usually this object is a prototype but it may be any object with a `read(_)` method.
-  You do not need to call this function if you use streamline wrappers around node.js streams, or streams created with `streams.source(readFn)` because the high-level API is already in place.
+  You do not need to call this function if you use streamline wrappers around node.js streams, or streams created with `streams.reader(readFn)` because the high-level API is already in place.
   Returns `proto` for convenience.
 * `count = stream.forEach(_, fn, thisObj)`
   Similar to `forEach` on arrays.